Girl killed at St. Louis high school was 'wonderful, joyful' - NewsBreak

 ST. LOUIS — (AP) — The teenager killed in a school shooting in St. Louis was a “joyful, wonderful" girl who loved to dance, her father said.

-St. Louis Public Schools on Tuesday confirmed that the victims were Bell and 61-year-old physical education teacher Jean Kuczka.
-Police had earlier said the teenager was 16.
+Bell's death was confirmed by her father, Andre Bell of Los Angeles, in interviews with the St. Louis Post-Dispatch and KSDK-TV.

-"Alexandria was my everything," Andre Bell told KSDK-TV.
-"She was joyful, wonderful and just a great person."
+“Alexandria was my everything," Andre Bell told the TV station.
+“She was joyful, wonderful and just a great person.”

 Alexandria, a 10th grader, was outgoing, loved to dance and was a member of the school's junior varsity dance team.